knpuniversity/symfony4/knpu/ep3b-doctrine-relations/fixture-references.md

 Inside, let's use Faker - which we also setup in the last tutorial - to give us awesome, fake data.
 Start with `$comment->setContent()`.
 I'll use multiple lines.
-Now, if `$this->faker->boolean`, which will be a random true or false, then either generate a random paragraph: `$this->faker->paragraph`, or generate two random sentences, and pass `true` to get this as text, not an array.
+Now, if `$this->faker->boolean`, which will be a random true or false, then either generate a random paragraph: `$this->faker->paragraph`, or generate two random sentences.
+Pass `true` to get this as text, not an array.

 Cool!
 Next, for the author, we can use `$comment->setAuthor()` with `$this->faker->name`, to get a random person's name.
 By the way, *all* of these faker functions are covered really well in their docs.
-I promise I'm not making them up.
+I'm seriously not just making them up.

 Finally, add `$comment->setCreatedAt()` with `$this->faker->dateTimeBetween()`